 - 1. Many datasets has mistakes in label y. - 2.
 In this case maximizing $-\log p(y|x)$ is harmful. - 3.
-We can assume that for small constant ε , the training label is correct or vise versa. - 4.
+We can assume that for small constant ε , the training label is correct with probability of (1ε) incorrect otherwise. - 4.
 Extending the above case to k output values is label smoothing (Müller, Kornblith, and Hinton 2019). - 5.
 For more information, please read (Song et al. 2020).

-- 1. This technique primarily used with RNNs - 2.
+- $1. \ \mbox{This technique primarily used with RNNs}$ - 2.
 This can be interpreted as a stochastic implementation of Bayesian inference over the weights - 3.
 Adding noise to weights is a practical, stochastic way to reflect this uncertainty - 4.
 Noise applied to weights is equivalent to traditional regularization, encouraging stability.